mdsaahem/RTO_VehicleManagementSystem/README.md

     <li>Click on go.</li>
   </ul>
   <li>Your database is now created.</li>
-  <li>Open a browser and go to URL “http://localhost/RMV/”</li>
+  <li>Open a browser and go to URL “http://localhost/RTO_VehicleManagementSystem/RMV/”</li>
 </ul>

 Congrats!
 You can now use the project.

-NOTE: For admin login, (username: ramesh123 password: 1243vas).
+NOTE: For admin login, (username: md_saahem password: md_saahem).
 For user login, you can check from the user table in database.

 ## How to setup the mailing service?
 Follow this tutorial: [https://youtu.be/9tD8lA9foxw]